EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 I benchmarked several algrithms not only in regression category but also in classification category:
 * Decision Tree
 * Random Forest
-* Support Vector Machine
+* KNN(K Nearest Neighbor)
 * Gaussian Naive Bayes
-* K Nearest Neighbor
+* Decision Tree Classifier
+* Random Forest Classifier
+* Logistic Regression

 Each benchmark was performed on training data set at first, and then on validation set.
 For the validation, I used Scikit Learn's k-fold cross-validation.
 It randomly splits the training set into k distinct subsets called folds, then it trains and evaluates the model k times, picking a different fold for evaluation every time and training on the other k-1 folds.
 (I can decide and give the number k to the cross-validation function as a parameter)